Smoke + Mirrors: Background

 To further promote the already-successful Night Visions, the band set out on a year-long concert tour beginning in early 2013 and ending in mid-2014, dubbed the "Night Visions Tour."
 The tour spanned for over 170 dates, and visited North America, South America, Europe and Oceania.
 An additional tour of North America, dubbed the "Into the Night Tour," was also executed.
 The conclusion of the Into the Night Tour signaled the end of the Night Visions album cycle, with Night Visions Live, a live album, serving as the last release in the cycle.
 Lead singer Dan Reynolds joked about the end of the Night Visions cycle, saying that "We're always writing on the road, [so] that second album will come, unless we die at the age of 27 next year.
 Hopefully we don't die and there will be a second album.
 I don't know when it will be, but it may come."
 The band were also inspired greatly by their experiences on the Night Visions Tour.
-Dan Reynolds told New Orleans-based newspaper The Times-Picayune that the world tour had "a lot of inspiration to be drawn," and further stating, "You kind of realize that you’re a lot smaller than you think."
+Dan Reynolds told New Orleans–based newspaper The Times-Picayune that the world tour had "a lot of inspiration to be drawn," and further stating, "You kind of realize that you're a lot smaller than you think."

 The idea behind the second studio album, dubbed as their "new year's resolution," was to create music and finish it when the band feels that their work is done.
 Reynolds told MTV in 2014 that the band wanted to "put out an album that [they're] really happy with".
 He further said that "we tend to be perfectionists, too hard on ourselves at times, and we don't want to rush anything because we know how we are with things.
 We don't want to put a record out until we really feel good about it, you know, and who knows how long that will take."

 Composition

-Reynolds stated to music magazine Rolling Stone that the next album will be "different" from Night Visions, and that the band intends the album to be "stripped back quite a bit."
-He added that "we embraced a lot of hip-hop influences with Night Visions, but I think the next record will be more rock-driven.
-It’s too early to say, but there is some weird stuff going on in these songs."
+Reynolds stated to music magazine Rolling Stone that the album would be "different" from Night Visions, and that the band intended it to be "stripped back quite a bit."
+He added that "we embraced a lot of hip-hop influences with 'Night Visions', but I think the next record will be more rock-driven.
+It's too early to say, but there is some weird stuff going on in these songs."